campanam/RatesTools/doc/ruby_r_scripts.md

 `-t, --theta [VALUE]`: Heterozygosity (theta) for Koch DNp (Default = 0.008)
 `-c, --cutoff [VALUE]`: Koch DNp cutoff (Default = 0.3)
 `--parhom`: Require parents to be homozygous at candidate DNM sites.
 Parental heterozygosity forces the candidate site(s) to be discarded.
-`--minAD1`: Discard candidate DNMs if parents have DNM alleles present (even if the parents' alleles are not called).
+`--minAD1`: Call all alleles at a site with an allelic depth of at least 1 (even if not called by the genotyper).
 Requires the 'AD' tag to be specified in the VCF.
+If the total allelic depth is 0 (e.g. if no informative reads are included but the total read depth is greater than the required threshold), the site is discarded as a potential DNM.
 `--minAF [VALUE]`: Filter alleles by minimum frequency.
 `-w, --window [VALUE]`: Sequence window length (bp) for bootstrapping (Default = 1000000).
 `-S, --step [VALUE]`: Window step (bp) for bootstrapping (Default = 1000000).